 24 May, 2022 | TAX NEWS

-The Spanish National High Court recently published its decision that a sovereign wealth fund has the right to obtain a refund of dividend withholding taxes imposed on dividend income derived from its investments in Spain.
-The claimant, a non-European sovereign fund invested in Spain through two different investment vehicles.
-While the Spanish rules provide for a subjective exemption from tax for both Spanish investment vehicles, there is no such exemption for comparable non-Spanish investment vehicles.
+The Spanish National High Court recently published its decision that a Luxembourg collective investment fund (Fidelity) is entitled to a refund of Spanish dividend withholding tax imposed on dividend income derived from its investments in Spain.

 This decision fits in a series of favorable developments in the interpretation of the Spanish tax legislation in light of the TFEU , especially with respect to the free movement of

-capital, in the area of reclaims filed by non-Spanish funds.
+capital, in the area of reclaims filed by non-Spanish investors.